Lelli/react_intro_dvit18/README.md

 ```

 Now, upgrade the render function to iterate over each place, and render a `<button>` tag for it.
+The brackets you see around `{PLACES.map()}` tells React to run this code before actually rendering anything, so in the case below we will go through each item in the `PLACES` array and for every `place` we will create a button.

 ```js
 return (